chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-Folder-structure.md

 ```

 ## answer
-For Problem 1,  The 'title' field in the example file determines the name of the example in the 'x-ms-examples' extension, file names have nothing to do with it.
-TypeSpec and tsv have no preference for the names of example files, as long as they are in the configured example directory.
-It is possible, however, for an example to be dropped if it shares the same 'title'  and 'operation Id'  with another example file.
+For Problem 1, The 'title' field in the example file determines the name of the example in the 'x-ms-examples' extension, not the file name.
+TypeSpec and tsv have no preference for example file names, as long as they are in the configured example directory.
+However, an example may be dropped if it shares the same 'title' and 'operation Id' with another example file.
 For Problem 2, oav generate-examples is a best-effort tool to help you get started generating examples from Swagger.
 You may need to further edit the examples after generation.
+Refer to the documentation at https://github.com/Azure/oav/blob/develop/documentation/example-generation.md for more details.
-For Problem 3, The source of truth for your examples, is the "examples" folder alongside your TSP sources.  tsp compile copies these examples alongside your generated swagger.
+For Problem 3, The source of truth for your examples is the "examples" folder alongside your TSP sources.
+When you run tsp compile, it copies these examples alongside your generated swagger.
+Maintaining both copies is by design.
 For Problem 4, 'location' is required in any tracked resource, so a set of values with one resource would have this property.

 # How to create an Example for a typespec model?